June 1, 2026

 Most employees in Canada use 30-40% of the benefits their employer pays for.
 The rest expires December 31 every year.
 It’s not because people are lazy.
 It’s because:

-• “I’ll figure it out later” → it’s December → it’s gone
+- “I’ll figure it out later” turns into December, then it’s gone

 A few weeks ago I asked it a simple question: “Audit my workplace benefits.
 Tell me what I’m missing.”